the-teachingRSE-project/competencies/competencies.md

 the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.
 They are the ones who implement the FAIR principles that make digital research output more valuable.

+Our contribution in this paper lies in identifying a set of values that guide the work of software developers an academia that are aware of the impact of their work on society.
-In order to do so they draw upon skills from traditional software engineering, established research culture and a commitment to being part of a team.
+Upon these values we identify core competencies that facilitate effective participation in digital research drawing upon skills from traditional software engineering, established research culture and the commitment to being part of a team.

-Developing and maintaining these skills is time consuming and often challenging.
-Part of the challenge is that there is not a standard pathway to becoming an RSE and, partly as a result of this, there is something of an ad hoc approach to training within the community.
-We also see increasing amounts of basic-level training materials that are great to put researchers or technical professionals on a path towards gaining significant RSE expertise, but the trail often ends as developing RSEs want to progress to intermediate and advanced level material.
-In particular, recent technology developments are ensuring that there is a growing need for specialist expertise, for example in areas such as making efficient use of high-performance computing infrastructure.
-This is an area where there is a skills shortage and a shortage of training materials.

 A few definitions are in order.
 First as software we define source code, documentation, tests